Azure/azure-event-hubs-spark/schemaregistry-avro/README.md

    */
   def from_avro(
        data: Column,
+       schemaId: SchemaGUID,
        clientOptions: java.util.Map[String, String]): Column
 ```

-You can find examples of how to use the above APIs in
+You can find examples of how to use the above APIs in [schema-registry-example](docs/schema-registry-example.md) or [schema-registry-example for pyspark](docs/PySpark/schema-registry-example-pyspark.md) file.

 ## Failure Modes